-Figure 6 is a visualisation of boundary layers developing under both quiescent and turbulent free-streams comparing experimental images from Hancock & Bradshaw (1989) to those from our simulations.
-The numerical images bear some striking similarities to that of the experiment. $Re{\theta} \approx 700$ for all subfigures.
-At left are the experimental images, where figure 6(a) is of a boundary layer developing in a quiescent free-stream, and figure 6(c) is of a boundary layer under mild FST.
+Figure 6 shows a visualisation of boundary layers developing under both quiescent and turbulent free streams comparing experimental images from Hancock & Bradshaw (1989) to those from our simulations.
+The numerical images bear some striking similarities to those of the experiment.
+For all panels, $Re{\theta} \approx 700$.
+At left are the experimental images, where figure 6(a) is of a boundary layer developing in a quiescent free stream and figure 6(c) is of a boundary layer under mild FST.
 At right are comparable images of the scalar for the numerical cases.
-Figure 6(b) is for a quiescent free-stream case (Kozul et al. 2016) and figure 6(d) is for the present FST case D. The large-eddy lengthscale ratio is matched between the experimental and numerical FST cases at $L_e^u/\delta = 0.4$, and the intensity differs marginally, being $u'e/U{\infty} = 0.03$ for the experimental case with free-stream velocity U{∞} , and $u'e/U{\infty} = 0.04$ for the present case D. It is immediately obvious the boundary layer with FST is much thicker at the same Re{θ} in both the experimental and numerical images.
+Figure 6(b)is for a quiescent free-stream case (Kozul et al. 2016) and figure 6(d) is for the present FST case D. The large-eddy length scale ratio is matched between the experimental and numerical FST cases at $L_e^u/\delta = 0.4$, and the intensity differs marginally, being $u'e/U{\infty} = 0.03$ for the experimental case with free-stream velocity U{∞} and $u'{e}/U{\infty} = 0.04$ for the present case D. It is immediately obvious that the boundary layer with FST is much thicker at the same Re{θ} in both the experimental and numerical images.
 In the quiescent case, we see rounded lobes at the edge of the more compact boundary layer, yet in the bottom images with FST, the edge of the boundary layer is far more jagged, emphasised with the thick white contour at 1% of the scalar contrast.
-It is clear from these images one of the main actions of the FST is to, given the same momentum deficit, increase the spread of the boundary layer by transporting fluid mass away from the wall.
-This conclusion cannot be reached if vorticity or turbulent kinetic energy is used instead of the scalar $(\S 3.2)$ to demarcate wall-generated turbulence from FST.
+It is clear from these images that one of the main actions of the FST is to, given the same momentum deficit, increase the spread of the boundary layer by transporting fluid mass away from the wall.
+This conclusion cannot be reached if vorticity or turbulent kinetic energy is used instead of the scalar (§ 3.2) to demarcate wall-generated turbulence from FST.
 Note the more subtle increase in the boundary layer thickness δ between figures 6(b) and 6(d).
-The scalar here demonstrates the significant redistribution of boundary layer fluid, including large excursions on the order of 2δ .
-Such enhanced excursions due to FST may be particularly relevant in the context of a reacting flow or pollutant originating in the boundary layer.
+The scalar